 In a study led by Jawaharlal Nehru Medical College, researchers compared black seed oil to several antibiotics.
 It demonstrated its potency against superbugs.
-The study concluded that “out of 144 strains tested, most were resistant to a number of antibiotics, 97 were inhibited by black cumin seed oil.”
+The study concluded “out of 144 strains tested, most were resistant to a number of antibiotics, 97 were inhibited by black cumin seed oil.”

 I like those odds.
 What do you think?
-Will you use black seed oil to treat skin conditions, improve male fertility, weight loss, fight cancer cells, prevent allergies and aid in digestion?
+Will you use black seed oil to treat skin conditions, improve male fertility, weight loss, fight cancer cells, and prevent allergies and aid in digestion?
 Black seed oil benefits are endless.
 Let us know your favorite use for black seed oil.